azelcer/takyaq/README.md

 ```
-Making a context manager is simple and very convenient.
+Making a context manager is recommended (it is simple and very convenient).

 ### PyQt frontend
 The provided PyQt frontend is a fully functional example of how to use the stabilization module.
 For most purposes, you can use it _as is_.
 You must provide: